 - To save your LIFE.
-Because you have a hematologic disease, your risk of death or serious illness from the flu is higher than it is for most people. - To save time and money.
+Because you are immunosuppressed your risk of death or serious illness from the flu is higher than it is for most people. - > To save time and money.
 You will miss fewer days of work due to sickness.